On this Page

-The Oculus Audio Manager provides sound fx management that is external to Unity scene files.
-This has audio workflow benefits as well as providing you with the ability to group sound FX events together for greater flexibility.
+The Oculus Audio Manager provides sound effect management that is external to Unity scene files.
+This has audio workflow benefits as well as providing you with the ability to group sound effect events together for greater flexibility.

 The Oculus Audio Manager provides greater control over your audio compared to using AudioSource components:

 The basic premise is that you create sound effect groups as collections of sound effects that share common parameters.
 Each sound effect you define is then a sound event that you can play back using the class

 In the Inspector window, click + under Sound FX Groups to add a new sound effects group.

 Expand Sound Effects and then click Add FX.